Alen95/calculator/README.md

-# calculator
+# Calculator
-> Calculator in Java Spring with Spring Boot and Thymeleaf
+ Calculator in Java Spring with Spring Boot and Thymeleaf

 ## General info
 This simple application allow to execute basic mathematical operations.
 It was created to practise Thymeleaf and Spring Boot.
+Owner of the product : https://github.com/kolodziejgrzegorz/calculator

 ## Technologies
 * Maven
 * Spring Boot 1.5.9
 * Thymeleaf 3.0.2

-## Setup
-1. Clone github repository <br />
-2. Download maven dependencies <br />
-3. Hit run button <br />

 ## Features
 * Addition